nova-labs/meetup2apricot/docs/user-manual/configuration.rst

 variables.
 An annotated example configuration script, :github-raw:`/data/run_sample.env`, provides a starting point for customization.
+This file also is included with the downloaded or cloned source files in the ``/data`` directory.
+Customize a copy with a different name.

 The configuration script includes sensitive authorization data, so allow access only to the user running meetup2apricot.